|Meeting Day||Monday, Tuesday or Wednesday|

 Both Groups' programmes of rides roughly coincide with the period of British Summer Time (i.e. the months April to October inclusive) - many rides start from somewhere in the Kendal area but in order to increase the variety of areas we are able to explore, quite a few start from places such as Appleby, Kirkby Lonsdale, Lancaster, Orton, Sedbergh, Ulverston and Windermere Ferry - this naturally requires bikes to be transported to the venue in members' cars.

-Each Group has a ride roughly once a week, alternating between Mondays, Tuesdays and Wednesdays as far as possible.
+Each Group has a ride several times a month, alternating between Mondays, Tuesdays, Wednesdays and Fridays as far as possible.
 Many rides are planned to incorporate a cafe stop part-way round the route and sometimes also at the end.

 The programmes are issued to Group members at the beginning of the Season, followed by fuller details of individual rides about 7 to 10 days before they are scheduled to take place.